sunny-moore/git_homework/thoughts.md

 * To Nikki Petersen for her encouragement and advice on starting this journey
 * To my daughter Juice, for being so supportive and helpful and fired up about this big step.

-GitHub is a bit confusing
+* GitHub is a bit confusing
-I need to slow down when navigating so I don't miss steps.
+* I need to slow down when navigating so I don't miss steps.
+* Test changes